 If in doubt, e-mail the Secretary (email@example.com) and ask.

 Reports may be on a printout of the NJBRC report form; may be sent in e-mail either as a narrative or using a text version of the form; or may be written longhand.
 Sketches are always welcome.
-BLACK ink is encouraged since handwritten reports must be photocopied for circulation.
-Please send hard-copy reports, sketches, and photographs to via email to firstname.lastname@example.org, or regular mail to: Bill Boyle, Secretary, NJBRC, 14 Crown Drive, Warren, NJ 07059
+Please send hard-copy reports, sketches, and photographs to via email to firstname.lastname@example.org, or regular mail to: Bill Boyle, Secretary, NJBRC, 13 Strawberry Lane, Cape May, NJ 08204.

 Unusual species not on the Review List are of great interest to many birders, and information should be shared publicly when possible, although the committee does not collect these reports.
 New Jersey has two telephone hotlines and two active Listserv mailing lists.
 Please check the "where to report" page if you don't know where a report should be sent.